N0menIllisLegio/azurlane-wiki-app/README.md

 - [x] Add DPS columns to Equipment tables
 - [x] Add ability to display retrofited ShipGirls in table and graphical
 - [x] Add ability to display lvl 1, 100 ShipGirls stats in table list
+- [x] Add ability to display min equipment stats and only max rarity equipment
+- [x] Fix performance issues
 - [ ] Move data from DPS calcs in DB
 - [ ] Add ability to download single shipgirl or equipment
 - [ ] Solve the problem with incorrect images
-- [ ] Add comparison of shipgirl and equipment
-- [x] Add ability to display min equipment stats and only max rarity equipment
-- [x] Fix performance issues

 - [ ] Add a display of the best equipment for shipgirl
+- [ ] Add comparison of shipgirls and equipment